Submit data for CV model training

 WildObs is developing computer vision (CV) models tailored to Australian species and environments to support accurate, scalable annotation of wildlife camera trap images.
 Training accurate models requires curated datasets of tagged images.

-Ideally, all legacy data should be submitted in preferred formats as described in the Submit your data guide.
+Ideally, all legacy data should be submitted via the Legacy Data Mobilisation Survey

-If you do not have the resources to submit data in the preferred format and have been invited to submit data for CV model training by the WildObs team, please use the following minimal guide.
+If the data requirements of the Legacy Data Mobilisation Survey can't be met and you have been invited to submit data for CV model training by the WildObs team, please use the following minimal guide.

 Please provide advice in your submission describing the naming system used.